Towards Logarithmic GLSM: The r-spin case: Logarithmic fields

-By Proposition \ref{prop:uni-min-stack}, this morphism is represented by algebraic stack locally of finite type.
-The algebraicity of $\cS$ in Lemma \ref{lem:algebraicity-usual-section} implies that the stack $\SF_{\ddata}^{1/r}$ is also algebraic and locally of finite type.
+By Proposition \ref{prop:uni-min-stack}, this morphism is represented by an algebraic stack locally of finite type.
+Therefore, Lemma~\ref{lem:algebraicity-usual-section} implies that the stack $\SF_{\ddata}^{1/r}$ is also algebraic and locally of finite type.
 Proposition \ref{prop:r-spin-field-finite-auto} further implies that $\SF_{\ddata}^{1/r}$ is a Deligne--Mumford stack.

 It remains to prove the properness.
 We will divide this into two parts: the boundedness part will be proved in Section \ref{ss:r-spin-field-boundedness}, and the valuative criterion will be checked in Section \ref{ss:valuative}. \end{proof}